 Academic prose, emphasizing purpose, structure, and style of academic essays.
 Designed to improve student skills in planning, drafting, revising, editing essays.
 Open to students who have scored between 142-146 on the EPT and who have not satisfied the SDSU lower division writing competency requirement.
-Students earning a grade of "Cr" satisfy the SDSU writing competency requirement.
+Students earning a grade of "Cr satisfy the SDSU writing competency requirement.
 Not open to students with credit in Rhetoric and Writing Studies 97.
-Rhetoric and Writing Studies 92 is equivalent to Rhetoric and Writing Studies 97.
 (Formerly numbered Rhetoric and Writing Studies 92A.)